grey-fish/grey-fish.github.io/Bandit/Level1-4.md

 <br/>

 ## Level 4
-Quest: The password for the next level is stored in the only human-readable file in the inhere directory
+<span id=purple>Quest:</span> The password for the next level is stored in the only human-readable file in the inhere directory
 <br/><br/>
 ### Solution 4